| |

 Filling keeps disappearing into the dough

 Assemble right away and keep the filling thick.
-Chill dough if needed.
+Chill the dough if needed.

 Add a sprinkle of almond flour or chill for 10 minutes.